floriankraemer/awesome-resources/README.md

-# Awesome Development & Software Architecture Resources
+# Development & Software Architecture Resources

 This is a collection of useful resources that taught me somethign or that I find very useful and good.
 Also, kind of a noteblock for myself.